Starting Over at 55 Chapter 10

-Jack wasn’t sure why Nancy dropped his ticket off instead of Corie but he figured it had something to do with how he’d blurted out about Cheryl’s death.
-He felt bad about it both because they’d seemed to hit it off and because he enjoyed breakfast at The Sea Wren's Nest.
-He didn’t want going there to be awkward.
+Jack wasn’t sure why Nancy dropped his ticket off instead of Corie, but he figured it had something to do with how he’d blurted out about Cheryl’s death.
+He felt terrible about it both because they’d seemed to hit it off and because he enjoyed breakfast at the Crabby Stack.
+He didn’t want dining there to be awkward.

 Corie hadn’t wanted to face Jack after the foot-in-mouth incident about his wife and asked Nancy to do it.
-Nancy had worked at The Sea Wren's Nest longer than Tiyana and knew Jack from his visits over the years with his Aunt Bernadine.
+Nancy had worked at the Crabby Stack longer than Tiyana and knew Jack from his visits over the years with his Aunt Bernadine.

 “I’ll do it if you want,” Nancy told Corie.
-“But Jack’s not gonna hold it against you for asking.
+“But Jack’s not gonna hold it against you for asking about his wife.
 He’s a good guy, and he knows you couldn’t have known.”

 “His name’s Jack,” Corie said.
 “See, I didn’t even know that.
 How could I not know that?”